jnclink/Custom-NN/README.md

 - Added the **ReLU**, **leaky ReLU**, **softmax** and **sigmoid** activation functions
 - Added the **Input**, **BatchNorm** and **Dropout** layers
 - Building the network's architecture is now a bit more user-friendly : you no longer need to keep track of the output size of the previous Dense layer to add a new one !
 Also, for the Activation layers, you can now simply input the name of the loss function (which is a string) instead of inputting the tuple of functions `(activation, activation_prime)` !
-- The network's detailed summary can now be visualized (after the network is built)
+- The network's detailed summary can now be visualized after the network is built
-- The detailed history of the network's training phase is printed *dynamically*.
-After the training is complete, you can even plot the network's history and/or save the plot if requested (it will be saved in the `saved_plots` folder by default)
+- The detailed history of the network's training phase is printed *dynamically*, at the end of each epoch.
+After the training is complete, you can even plot the network's history and/or save the plot if requested (the plot will be saved in the `saved_plots` folder by default)
 - The final results are more detailed (they include the global accuracy score and the confusion matrix)
 - For testing purposes, you can also plot some predictions of the network (after it's trained) !
-- In order to be able to reproduce some results, you can set the seeds related to *all* the random processes directly inside the main script
+- In order to be able to reproduce some results, you can set the seeds related to *all* the random processes directly from the main script
-- Globally speaking, the main script is written such that you can tweak a maximum amount of parameters related to the built MLP !
+- Globally speaking, the main script is written such that you can tweak a **maximum** amount of parameters related to the MLP you want to build !